Vanadyl perchlorate

-Vanadyl perchlorate or vanadyl triperchlorate is a golden yellow coloured liquid or crystalline compound of vanadium, oxygen and perchlorate group.
+Vanadyl perchlorate or vanadyl triperchlorate is a golden yellow coloured liquid or crystalline compound of vanadium, oxygen and perchlorate.
 The substance consists of molecules covalently bound and is quite volatile; it ignites organic solvents on contact and explodes at temperatures above 80 °C.

 Formation

-Vanadyl perchlorate can be made by reacting vanadium pentoxide with dichlorine heptoxide at 5 °C. It is purified by distillation under a vacuum and recrystallisation at 21 °C.
+Vanadyl perchlorate can be made by reacting vanadium pentoxide with dichlorine heptoxide at 5 °C. It is purified by vacuum distillation and recrystallisation at 21 °C.

 A solution of vanadium(V) perchlorate can be made by dissolving vanadium pentoxide in perchloric acid.

 The reaction of vanadium pentoxide and dichlorine hexoxide could produce VO(ClO_{4})_{3}: